Last updated on April 19th, 2022

 Dessert

-• in trail mix
+- in trail mix

-• as a topping for fresh fruit
+- as a topping for fresh fruit

-• on oatmeal
+- on oatmeal

-• in homemade muesli
+- in homemade muesli

-• sprinkle on salads, stir-fries, or cooked green veggies
+- sprinkle on salads, stir-fries, or cooked green veggies

-Ground almonds, or almond meal, might also include flavour and consistency in a majority of baked goods.
+Ground almonds, or almond meal, might also include flavour and consistency to a majority of baked goods.
 Individuals may enjoy sugar-free almond milk on its own as a hot or cold drink.
 Otherwise, they may eat it in smoothies, on cereals, or in tea and coffee.
 Another alternative is to consume almond butter with no extra sugar or salt.
 This product acts well with apple slices, on whole-wheat toast, or as a smoothie component.

 Summary

 Almonds deliver a host of nutritional benefits and flavours, particularly for diabetics.
-They’re versatile, and add them to a wide variety of meals.
+They’re versatile and add them to a wide variety of meals.
 Also, almonds are high in calories.
 Thus, remember to stick to suggested serving sizes to derive the most from this nutritious nut.

 FAQs: